'Humbling' U.S. settlement clears crisis-era hangover for RBS

 Chief Executive Ross McEwan’s predecessor, Stephen Hester, who joined the bank following the bailout in 2008, said he had texted McEwan this morning to congratulate him and the team.

-“That’s the last really big milestone before the bank can be seen to be fully normalized...
-It’s taken an awfully long time to achieve but I think it’s good news,” Hester, who is now CEO of RSA (RSA.L), told a media call for the insurer’s first quarter results.
+“That’s the last really big milestone before the bank can be seen to be fully normalised...
+It’s taken an awfully long time to achieve but I think it’s good news,” Hester, who is now CEO of RSA, told a media call for the insurer’s first quarter results.

 After ten years of restructuring, shedding trillions in assets and paying conduct fines, Thursday’s settlement means RBS’s last large outstanding legacy issue is out of the way.